Arthashastra: On war and peace

-Foreign Policy
+Foreign policy

 In the Arthashastra, Books 7, 11 and 12 have given a comprehensive analysis on all aspects of the relations between states.
 In the first chapter of Book 6, the theoretical basis of foreign policy are described.
+This includes six-fold foreign policy and the Mandala Theory of foreign policy.

 On regulations and taxes

 The Arthashastra discusses a mixed economy, where private enterprise and state enterprise frequently competed side by side, in agriculture, animal husbandry, forest produce, mining, manufacturing and trade.
 However, royal statutes and officials regulated private economic activities, some economic activity was the monopoly of the state, and a superintendent oversaw that both private and state owned enterprises followed the same regulations.
 The private enterprises were taxed.
 Mines were state owned, but leased to private parties for operations, according to chapter 2.12 of the text.
 The Arthashastra states that protecting the consumer must be an important priority for the officials of the kingdom.

 Arthashastra stipulates restraint on taxes imposed, fairness, the amounts and how tax increases should be implemented.
-Further, state Waldauer et al., the text suggests that the tax should be "convenient to pay, easy to calculate, inexpensive to administer, equitable and non-distortive, and not inhibit growth.
+Further, the text suggests that the tax should be "convenient to pay, easy to calculate, inexpensive to administer, equitable and non-distortive, and not inhibit growth.
 Fair taxes build popular support for the king, states the text, and some manufacturers and artisans, such as those of textiles, were subject to a flat tax.
 The Arthashastra states that taxes should only be collected from ripened economic activity, and should not be collected from early, unripe stages of economic activity.
 Historian of economic thought Joseph Spengler notes:

 Agriculture on privately owned land was taxed at the rate of 16.67%, but the tax was exempted in cases of famine, epidemic, and settlement into new pastures previously uncultivated and if damaged during a war.
 New public projects such as irrigation and water works were exempt from taxes for five years, and major renovations to ruined or abandoned water works were granted tax exemption for four years.
 Temple and gurukul lands were exempt from taxes, fines or penalties.
 Trade into and outside the kingdom's borders was subject to toll fees or duties.
-Taxes varied between 10% to 25% on industrialists and businessmen, and it could be paid in kind (produce), through labor, or in cash.
+Taxes varied between 10% and 25% on industrialists and businessmen, and it could be paid in kind (produce), through labor, or in cash.

-Pregnancy and Abortion
+Pregnancy and abortion

+In general, causing an abortion had varying penalties.
+There was severe punishment for aborting a slave woman.
 For a woman convicted of murder, the sentence of drowning was executed a month after child birth.
 Pregnant women were also given free ferry rides.
-There was severe punishment for aborting a slave woman.